Bell Equine Veterinary Clinic - Emergency Contact Information

 Press 1 to have your call diverted directly to our pager service who will contact the duty vet for you.

-Press 2 for a non-urgent message, which our receptionists will return when they are next back in the office.
+Press 2 to leave a non-urgent message, which our receptionists will respond to during working hours the following day.

 Please stay by the phone and one of our vets will ring you back within 10 minutes.
 Try to keep the line clear until we contact you.
 If the vet does not call you within 10 minutes, please call 01622 813700 again and the pager service will contact the vet again.

-As we are an equine hospital, there is always someone on site.
-If you are coming directly to the hospital, please ring first as we may already be busy dealing with other cases.
+As we are a specialist referral hospital, there is always someone on site.
+If you are coming directly to the hospital, please ring first as we may be dealing with other emergency cases.
 The hospital electric security gates are closed from 8pm to 6am and you will need to ring the gate phone (07890 568564) to gain entrance.

 For general enquiries and all visits, ring 01622 813700

 Very wet and muddy conditions can cause a variety of problems.
-Over the last few years, we have had milder winters, which often results in wet and muddy conditions.
-We have compiled some topical tips on managing your horse in wet weather.
+Over the last few years, we have hadmilder winters, which often result in wet and muddy conditions.
+We have compiled some topical tips on managing your horse in wet weather:

 Many yards keep horses stabled due to waterlogged fields, but this can be a big change in routine for your horse.
 Ensure plenty of fresh water is always available, and if you are concerned your horse is not drinking enough, soak hay and make feeds sloppy to increase their water intake.
 This can help reduce the risk of impaction colic.